This article is a part of:

 Samba is ready, and now let’s configure the share folder.

-Shares Configuration
+Configure Shares

 First, let’s create a backup file of the original configuration, so we can reset it to the default configuration, just in case something goes wrong.